burtlo/yard-bundler/README.md

 2. Run `yardoc`, use the rake task, or run `yard server`, as would [normally](https://github.com/lsegal/yard).

-Be sure to update any file patterns so that they do not exclude `feature` files. yard-cucumber will even process your step definitions and transforms.

-    $ yardoc 'lib/**/*.rb' 'spec/**/*_spec.rb'

 An example with the rake task:

     require 'yard'